codewars/docs/content/languages/cpp/authoring/index.md

 Describe(FixedTests) {

-  //a test case of fixed_tests suite for primary scenario It(ExampleArray) {
+  // a test case of fixed_tests suite for a primary scenario It(ExampleArray) {

-    //using directive limited to non-global scope
-    using namespace std;
+    // using directive limited to non-global scope using namespace std;

     vector<int> items    = { 0, 1, 2, 3,  4 };